rlivingsus/misc/standaloneBooks.md

 - O'Brien, Phillips Payson: The 2nd Most Powerful Man in the World
 - O'Brien, Tim: The Things they Carried
 - Okorafor, Nnedi: Lagoon, Remote Control
+- Onyebuchi, Tochi: Riot Baby
 - Pacitti, Tony: My Best Friend is a Wookiee
 - Pollan, Michael: The Omnivore's Dilemma
-- Palmer, Ada: 1) Too Like the Lightning; 2) Seven Surrenders
+- Palmer, Ada: TERRA IGNOTA: 1) Too Like the Lightning; 2) Seven Surrenders
 - Paolini, Christopher: To Sleep in a Sea of Stars
 - Parazynski, Scott: The Sky Below (kindle)
 - Patterson, Kerry: Crucial Conversations Tools for Talking When Stakes are High